joelmcdaniel/team-members/README.md

 # Team-Members
-Team-Members is a back-end application that helps organisations manage their teams.
+Team-Members is a back-end application that helps organizations manage their teams.
 It consists of a Go RESTful API app and uses [MongoDb](https://www.mongodb.com/) for the database.
 The [Gin Web Framework](https://github.com/gin-gonic/gin) package is used for HTTP routing and the [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver) package is used to connect and work with MongoDB.

 # Features and Requirements